projectcalico/calico/docs/kubernetes/AWSIntegration.md

 After a short delay, the kubelet on your master will automatically create a container for the new etcd which can be accessed on port 6666 of your master.

-Next, use `calicoctl` to spin up the `calico/node` container and install the [networking plugin](https://github.com/projectcalico/calico-kubernetes)
+Next, use `calicoctl` to spin up the `calico/node` container and install the Calico [network plugin](https://github.com/projectcalico/calico-kubernetes) for Kubernetes.
 ```
-sudo ETCD_AUTHORITY=<MASTER_PRIVATE_IPV4>:6666 calicoctl node --kubernetes --kube-plugin-version=v0.4.0
+sudo ETCD_AUTHORITY=<MASTER_IPV4>:6666 calicoctl node --kubernetes --kube-plugin-version=v0.4.0
 ```

 Then you will need to set up an IP pool with IP-in-IP enabled.
-This is a [necessary step](https://github.com/projectcalico/calico-docker/blob/master/docs/FAQ.md#can-i-run-calico-in-a-public-cloud-environment) in any public cloud environment.
+This is a [necessary step](../FAQ.md#can-i-run-calico-in-a-public-cloud-environment) in any public cloud environment.

 ```
-sudo ETCD_AUTHORITY=<MASTER_PRIVATE_IPV4>:6666 calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing
+sudo ETCD_AUTHORITY=<MASTER_IPV4>:6666 calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing
 ```

 ### Authentication for the API Server